quintel/documentation/docs/main/heat-built-environment.md

 To **match demand with supply**, the ETM compares the heat demand profile of each housing/building category with the heat capacities of the assigned technologies:
 * If supply exceeds demand for an hourly interval, the given technology / technologies have sufficient capacity to provide the required heat.
-* *If not, then the ETM allows for a slight shift in demand through buffering and time shifting.
+* If not, the ETM allows for a slight shift in demand through buffering and time shifting.
 In practice, this means that the ETM can delay demand by four hours.
 * If demand then still exceeds supply, a heat deficit is registered.

 For households, there is a table available that lists the total annual heat deficits per housing category.